-These Nut Free Protein Bars (Gluten and Dairy Free) taste just like your favorite chocolate chip store bought product.
-They just have more protein, less sugar, and no mystery ingredients.
+These Nut Free Protein Bars (Gluten and Dairy Free) taste just like your favorite oatmeal chocolate chip protein bar.
+They are the best homemade protein bars without nuts because they have more protein, less sugar, and no mystery ingredients like most store-bought products.

 - Ground Cinnamon